Home » Health Conditions » Intestinal Health » Liver Health

 Accordingly, there is now sufficient evidence that shows causal links between tobacco-use and a grand total of 13 different types of cancer.

-Joining the ranks of smoking-related diseases such as coronary heart disease, pneumonia, and stroke, the Surgeon General’s 32nd report also found new causal links between smoking and age-related macular degeneration (loss of vision), tuberculosis, rheumatoid arthritis, diabetes, in men, and ectopic pregnancy in women.
+Joining the ranks of smoking-related diseases such as coronary heart disease, pneumonia, and stroke, the Surgeon General’s 32nd report also found new causal links between smoking and age-related macular degeneration (loss of vision), tuberculosis, rheumatoid arthritis, diabetes, erectile dysfunction in men, and ectopic pregnancy in women.
 Pregnant women who smoke may also cause orofacial clefts in their unborn child.

 However, there is good news: Approximately 18 percent of adults smoke nationwide, compared to42 percent in 1965.
 Due to anti-smoking media campaigns, preventative marketing measures for Big Tobacco, and the advent of tobacco alternatives such as e-cigarettes, smoking tobacco products is not as prevalent as it was 50 years ago.
 Although tobacco companies have seen a decline in smoking among adults in recent years, about 33 million Americans still smoke daily, with 9.1 Americans smoking infrequently (i.e. “social smokers”).